Islandora/jsonld/README.md

 classes.
 It depends on RDF module and existing fields to rdf properties mappings to do it's job.

+## Configuration

+The JSON-LD normalizer adds a `?_format=jsonld` to all URIs by default.

+You can disable this via a checkbox in the Configuration -> Search and Metadata -> JsonLD form.

 ## Maintainers

 Current maintainers: